yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 # Implementation Status

-[Note to RFC Editor: please remove this section before publication.]
+Note to RFC Editor: please remove this section before publication, including the reference to {{RFC7942}}.

-This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in [RFC6982].
+This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in [RFC7942].
 The description of implementations in this section is intended to assist the IETF in its decision processes in progressing drafts to RFCs.
 Please note that the listing of any individual